 Section 3.
-The status of “Certified Professional Landman” (“CPL”) or “Registered Professional

-Landman” (“RPL”) or “Registered Landman” (“RL”) shall be granted only to a Landman.
+Use of AAPL Designations.

+The right to use the term, “Certified Professional Landman”, “Registered Professional Landman”, “Registered Landman”, or any other AAPL designation, or any abbreviation thereof, shall be granted only to a Landman who is an Active Member and who meets the terms of the Voluntary Certification Program.

 Section 4.
+Disqualifications.

-Any person who has ever been convicted of a criminal offense classified as a felony shall be granted the CPL, RPL, RL or any other designation only upon the recommendation of the Certification and Ethics Committees and the Executive Committee and by a three-fourths (3/4) majority vote of those directors present at a meeting of the Board of Directors.
+Any person who has ever been convicted of a criminal offense classified as a felony after becoming a member of the AAPL shall be granted the right to use the term “Certified Professional Landman”, “Registered Professional Landman”, “Registered Landman”, or any other AAPL designation, or any abbreviation thereof only upon the recommendation of the Voluntary Certification Program, the Ethics Committee, the Executive Committee, and the approval by a three-fourths (3/4) majority vote of those directors present at a meeting of the Board of Directors.

-ARTICLE VII – MEETINGS
+ARTICLE VII–A– MEETINGS: GENERAL